 Strongim Meri Bisnis

 Our Strongim Meri Bisnis project supports women to establish small businesses from which they can earn a regular income.
-Business skills training combined with literacy skills and training in the provision of feminine hygiene products and solar-related services are provided to women’s groups across remote and rural parts of PNG.
+Business skills training combined with literacy skills and training in the provision of female hygiene products and solar-related services are provided to women’s groups across remote and rural parts of PNG.
 When you invest in a woman, you are investing in the whole community, and benefits from the micro businesses help to support school project fees, educational resources and other community development initiatives.

 Light Up PNG